Theoretical Model Construction of Deformation-Force for Soft Grippers Part II: Displacement Control Based Intrinsic Force Sensing: simulation experiments

 \subsubsection{Evaluation of the single-node cases}

 \

-Here we compare the proposed method's ability to estimate single-node force through experiments.
+Here we compare the proposed method's ability to estimate force at single node.
 Each node is subjected to a horizontal external displacement load, as indicated in Fig. \ref{Fig:11}.
 A 10mm-displacement can be considered a large deformation with respect to the dimension of the gripper.
-For nodes 1 and 9, since the FEA simulation is invalid for estimating forces with the 10mm displacements, the maximum applied displacement is set to be 8mm (see Table II).
+For nodes 1 and 9, since the FEA simulation fail in estimating forces given the 10mm displacements, the maximum applied displacement is set to be 8mm (see Table II).
 The reaction force obtained from the proposed method is applied to an FEA simulation with 14278 elements and large deflection, and the resulting displacement is compared with the original displacement load from the mathematical model.
 For a quantitative comparison, Table II indicates the rates of displacement discrepancies/errors from compared results predicted by the proposed model and the FEA method, respectively.
 The overall average estimation error rate is 3.66\%.
-For the dense mesh model, displacement discrepancies are small (around 3\%-4\%) for displacements between 2mm to 10mm with 2mm intervals, indicating that the proposed method can accurately analyze the displacement-to-force (estimate the contact forces from displacements) of a fin-ray finger.
+For the dense mesh model, displacement discrepancies are small (around 3\%-4\%, SD around 1\%) for displacements between 2mm to 10mm with 2mm intervals, indicating that the proposed method can accurately analyze the displacement-to-force (estimate the contact forces from displacements) of a fin-ray finger.
 Surprisingly, the displacement discrepancy does not appear to be roughly proportional to the displacement at a node, suggesting the mathematical model can predict the large deformation without sacrificing accuracy.